orme292/s3packer/README.md

 **Note on Checksum Tagging**<br/>
 Some providers have checksum validation on objects to verify that uploads are completed correctly.
-This checksum is calculated separately from that process and is only for your future reference.
+This checksum is calculated separately from that process and is only for your reference.

 ---